garethwebber/erlregression/README.md

 + Done.
 Use ETS to store points in DB, taking initial load from file.
 + Done.
 Create three new message types: Add single point to DB; add multiple points to DB and add points from file to DB (stopping initial load).
 + Done.
 Get cowboy webserver running serving static content
-8. Create a REST endpoint that runs regression and returns graph
+8. Create a webservice endpoint that runs regression and returns graph
 + Done.
-Create REST endpoints that allows points to be added
+Create webservice endpoints that allows points to be added
 10. Place some protection around running regession without enough points.
 11. Improve graph with ticks and other labelling.
 12. Build a one page app to send the points and receive the response
+13. Make webservices REST compliant

 # Output